hanabi/hanabi.github.io/Reference.md

 * In this situation, the point of the clue must be to give the clue receiver a safe discard.
 Thus, the clue receiver should *Chop Move* all of the cards to the right of the trash in the exact same way as a *Trash Chop Move*.
 * For example, in a 3-player game, this **would not** be an *Unnecessary Trash Finesse Chop Move*:
   * All of the 2's are played on the stacks except for the red 2.
   * Bob has a red 2 on his *Finesse Position* and another red 2 on his chop.
-Thus, Alice cannot give a red clue **or** a 2 clue to Bob without the clue violating *Good Touch Principle*.
+Thus, Alice cannot give a red clue to Bob and Alice cannot give a number 2 clue to Bob, since either clue would violate *Good Touch Principle*.
+  * Cathy's hand is completely unclued.
   * Alice clues number 2 to Cathy, touching a blue 2 on slot 4.
 (Blue 2 is already played and is therefore trash.)
   * Bob blind-plays red 2 from his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
   * Cathy knows that her 2 is trash.
 She also knows that this was likely the only way that Alice could "get" Bob's *Finesse Position* card.
 * For example, in a 3-player game, this **would** be an *Unnecessary Trash Finesse Chop Move*:
   * All of the 2's are played on the stacks except for the red 2.
   * Bob has a red 2 on his *Finesse Position* and no other red cards in his hand.
 Thus, Alice could give a red clue to Bob in order to "get" the red 2.
+  * Cathy's hand is completely unclued.
   * Alice clues number 2 to Cathy, touching a blue 2 on slot 4.
 (Blue 2 is already played and is therefore trash.)
   * Bob blind-plays red 2 from his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
   * Cathy knows that her 2 is trash.
 However, she also knows that this *Trash Finesse* was unnecessary, as Alice could have just clued red to Bob.
 Thus, Cathy knows that this is an *Unnecessary Trash Finesse Chop Move*, so she marks her slot 5 card as *Chop Moved*.